We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 People are drawn towards entertainment, and whilst you should avoid going overboard with it, a little tasteful humor or showmanship will keep them interested in you as a business leader.
 Remember you are telling them a story, and a good story, even one as seemingly trivial as how you came up with the idea in the first place can engage an investor on an imaginative level.

 Finding ways to be creative in your pitch shows your potential investor that you yourself engage with it on an emotional level.
 It shows a level of care and passion about your idea that may not be apparent through number alone.

 Ultimately, a pitch is your opportunity to show an investor how desperate you are to get your product or service out into the public.
 By showing how well you’ve thought out the business strategy and your reasons why you are the person to deliver it, you’ve got them engaged in the early process.
 But a business is fundamentally built on its clients and customers.

-“Marketing can take a lot of time and money, and you if you haven’t thought about how it will be presented to the public beforehand, you may be in for a nasty shock when the marketing bills come back,” says Naomi Reynolds, an author at Draftbeyond and Writinity.
+“Marketing can take a lot of time and money, and you if you haven’t thought about how it will be presented to the public beforehand, you may be in for a nasty shock when the marketing bills come back,” says Naomi Reynolds.
 “This is something investors would like to avoid, so show them that you have at least some idea of how you intend to reach your customers. “

 A good way to start is to present the bare bones of a marketing strategy.
 These are a company logo, a mission statement, and your core values.
 If an investor understands these, you have given them a good insight into how your business can develop.